 Hotel Laguna was the first hotel in Laguna Beach and the first substantial business building.
 It remains today as the most known structure.
 It is picturesque, romantic and has quite an intriguing past.
-It was given over 100 years of almost continues service.
+It has graciously provided more than 100 years of almost continuous service.

 People feel emotional about Hotel Laguna, probably because years of experience and memories pervade its walls.
 Humphrey Bogart, Errol Flynn and John Barrymore are said to have visited and these days it is used as a hide-away by many dignitaries and movie industry people.
 The original structure burned to the ground 60 days after opening and was rebuilt in 1888.
 The hotel did well providing rooms for many visitors who streamed into California during the travel boom.
 Unfortunately, a depression came about in 1896 and the hotel was sold twice before it began to make a profit again.

-In 1928 the hotel was demolished on speculation that its bat and board construction was considered a fire hazard.
+The history of Hotel Laguna seemed destined for the history books, indeed, when in 1928 the hotel was demolished on speculation that its bat and board construction was considered a fire hazard.
 Work started on a more modern establishment which was dedicated in 1930.
-This is the hotel we know today, painted white with side Spanish arches in relief and featuring a bell tower it never had a bell!).
+This is the hotel we know today, painted white with side Spanish arches in relief and featuring a bell tower (that never had a bell!).